droycewagner/2dfluidflow/README.md

 with some exposition at [towardsdatascience.com](https://towardsdatascience.com/computational-fluid-dynamics-using-python-modeling-laminar-flow-272dad1ebec).

-* When no graphics are output, this implementation runs in just under 1/3 the time of the above reference using the 150 second 257x257 lid cavity test.
+* When no graphics are output, this implementation runs in under 1/6-th the time of the above reference using the 150 second 257x257 lid cavity test.
 This puts operation speeds well under real-time.
+The graphics generation also runs under real-time.
-* Use of C++ classes and the elimination of code duplication in the computation of derivatives reduces program length by more than one third.
+* Concision is gained from the use of C++ classes and the elimination of code duplication.
-* Error fixed in SetPBoundary (see _mesh2d.h_), which happens not to effect Gaurav's lid cavity test due to its particular initial conditions.
+* Error fixed in SetPBoundary (see _mesh2d.h_), which happens not to effect the lid cavity test due to its particular initial conditions.
 * A custom visualization is used in place of python's mathplotlib.